jdcloudcom/en/documentation/Middleware/API-Gateway/Operation-Guide/Create-Auth/Subscription-Key.md

   ![访问授权](../../../../../image/Internet-Middleware/API-Gateway/Auth-subkey-2.png)

 - Select the "subscription key" of the authorization type in the "basic information" part.
-The user can select the subscription key created by the current user from the subscription key list or enter the subscription ID of other users to search and select keys.
+The user can select the subscription key created by the current user from the subscription key list to search and select keys.
 - After selecting the subscription key, select the corresponding group that can be associated in the "associate group" part for association, and click **OK**.
 At this point, the authorization between the subscription key and API group has been completed.

   Note: The API groups can be exhibited only in the associated list only when by releasing API groups in the environment and setting the access authorization method as "Enable Access Authorization".